usc-sail/tiles-dataset-release/src/curation/README.md

 ## `copy_to_opendata.sh`

-Same, but can be run locally, without EC2.
+Scripts for those curations that can be run locally, without EC2.

+### Notes

+The surveys underwent another manual step of curation to uniformize scale nomenclature and data curation.